Energy Initiatives

 Pinellas County Energy and Water Management Directive

-Pinellas County promotes and incentivizes energy and water conservation throughout all County-owned and operated facilities, as well as leased facilities where the Board of County Commissioners is responsible for utilities costs.
+Pinellas County promotes and incentivizes energy and water conservation throughout all County-owned and operated facilities, as well as leased facilities where the Board of County Commissioners is responsible for utility costs.
 The Pinellas County Energy and Water Management Directive is ongoing and has resulted in energy and water conservation in the near- and long-term.
 These conservation measures include electric, natural gas, water, sewer and non-vehicular fuel oil.